Matthew Dowd: Political career

-Dowd has criticized former President Trump's Twitter use as being dangerous, impulsive and counterproductive.
-Dowd was especially upset with tweets aimed at the leader of North Korea.

-Dowd came under widespread criticism when, during the first impeachment inquiry against Donald Trump, he tweeted about a congresswoman, "Elise Stefanik is a perfect example of why just electing someone because they are a woman or a millennial doesn’t necessarily get you the leaders we need."
-Congresswoman Stefanik called the tweet "disgusting, sexist and shameful".
-After significant pressure Dowd apologized and removed the tweet in question.

-2021: Candidate for Lieutenant Governor of Texas
+Campaign for Lieutenant Governor of Texas

 In September 2021, Dowd announced his campaign for Lieutenant Governor of Texas as a Democrat.
 In October 2021, the Texas Politics Project at the University of Texas at Austin, Democrat Lieutenant Governor Primary vote choice poll had Matthew Dowd with 13% of the primary vote.
-In early December, however, Dowd announced he was ending his bid for the post, citing a desire for more diversity in the race.
+In early December, Dowd announced he was ending his bid for the post, citing a desire for more diversity in the race.